Home / Glossary / Latino / Latina

 - Gender-neutral collective

 - Latinos (masculine plural) traditionally functions as the mixed-group default in Spanish.
-Sierra Club and SEIU codify this convention.
-In contemporary US usage, Latinx (English-rooted) or Latine (Spanish-rooted) are increasingly preferred as gender-neutral collective forms — both avoid the masculine-default-for-mixed problem.
+Sierra Club codifies this explicitly for mixed-gender groups; SEIU and AECF use the masculine form as the base but don't spell out the mixed-group rule.
+In contemporary U.S. usage, Latinx (English-rooted) or Latine (Spanish-rooted) are increasingly preferred as gender-neutral collective forms — both avoid the masculine-default-for-mixed problem.
 The choice between traditional 'Latinos' and gender-neutral 'Latinx/Latine' is audience- and context-dependent.

 - Latina (feminine)

-- Use specifically for women and women-only groups (Sierra Club, SEIU explicit).
+- Use specifically for women and women-only groups — Sierra Club is explicit on both individual women and women-only groups; SEIU directs Latina when the person is known to be female.
 Latina is the right form for an individual woman who identifies as Latina; Latino is the right form for an individual man who identifies as Latino.
 Do not default to Latina for unknown-gender individuals.

 - Capitalization